 2011: The Summer Israeli Folk Dance Mostly Couples Marathon is scheduled to take place at Buttenwieser Hall in New York City.

 2011: Social protests took place throughout Israel today, with demonstrators turning out en masse in Haifa, Be’er Sheva and Afula.
-This was the first time since the start of the social protests nearly a month ago that Tel Aviv did not hold a march.

 2011: Gunmen abducted an American Jew after breaking into his house in the eastern Pakistani city of Lahore today in an unusually brazen raid that illustrated the threat to foreigners in this militancy-wracked, US-allied country.
 The US Embassy identified the victim as Warren Weinstein.
 A man by that name serves as the Pakistan country director for J.E.
 Austin Associates, a development contractor that works with the aid arm of the American government, according to a profile on the LinkedIn networking website.